monosans/dwm/README.md

 ## Note for multi-monitor users

 Multi-monitor is disabled in `config.mk` by default.
-There is also no keybindings for multi-monitor setups, but you can get them from the [original config](https://git.suckless.org/dwm/file/config.def.h.html).
+Also keybindings for multi-monitor setups are not set, but you can get them from the [original config](https://git.suckless.org/dwm/file/config.def.h.html).

 ## Note for OpenBSD users

-Be sure to edit `config.mk` by commenting 19th line `FREETYPEINC = /usr/include/freetype2` and uncommenting 21th line.
+Be sure to edit `config.mk` by commenting 18th line `FREETYPEINC = /usr/include/freetype2` and uncommenting 20th line.

 ## Uninstallation on Arch Linux